University of Dayton: River Campus

-The main building, Daniel J. Curran Place, houses the University of Dayton Research Institute, Center for Leadership, classrooms used by Master of Business Administration, School of Education, and Health Sciences programs, the Osher Lifelong Learning Institute, and the Alumni Center, among other offices.
+The principal structure, Daniel J. Curran Place, located at 1700 S. Patterson Boulevard Dayton, OH 45409 ("Curran Place"), headquarters the University of Dayton Research Institute and houses the Center for Leadership, classrooms used by Master of Business Administration, School of Education, and Health Sciences programs, the Osher Lifelong Learning Institute, and the Alumni Center, among other offices.

 Arena Sports Complex

 The University of Dayton Sports Complex is located on the western edge of the campus, west of the Great Miami River and east of Interstate 75.
 It includes the University of Dayton Arena, with a seating capacity of 13,409, fields for men's baseball and women's softball, and Welcome Stadium, an 11,000-seat multi-purpose stadium owned by Dayton Public Schools that includes a football field and track used by all Dayton public high schools as well as the Dayton Flyers football team.

 Academics

-In U.S. News & World Reports 2021 ranking of national universities, University of Dayton was tied for 127th overall and 37th for "best value" in the U.S.

-Schools, colleges, departments, and programs
+The University of Dayton comprises five academic divisions: